sustainers/sustainers.github.io/about.md

 Your undivided attention is **required**.
 Phones and laptops should not be used throughout the day and you will be asked to put devices away if they are a distraction to you or anyone else.

-This years organizers are:
+This year's organizers are:

 * [Pia Mancini](https://www.piamancini.com/) - pia at sustainoss.org
 * [Justin Dorfman](https://www.justindorfman.com/) - jd at sustainoss.org

-This years facilitator is:
+This year's facilitator is:

 * [Alan "Gunner" Gunn](https://aspirationtech.org/about/people/gunner)